adazzle/react-data-grid/README.md

 ##### `direction?: Maybe<'ltr' | 'rtl'>`

-This propertly sets the text direction of the grid.
-Setting `direction` to `rtl` has the following affects
+This property sets the text direction of the grid, it defaults to `'ltr'` (left-to-right).
+Setting `direction` to `'rtl'` has the following effects:

 - Columns flow from right to left
 - Frozen columns are pinned on the right